WHAT IS TERM LIFE INSURANCE?

 - Option to add Critical Illness Benefit^: A critical illness like cancer or brain surgery can cost a lot of money and cripple the family’s finances.
 Critical illness protects your family from this risk.
 It pays out immediately on diagnosis, and only medical documents confirming diagnosis are to be submitted3.Fact: Critical illness covers with Term Insurance plans are very popular.
 One in three of our customers also attach a critical illness cover to their Term Plan`.

-- Waiver of Premium on Terminal Illness##: In case the person covered by the policy gets affected by terminal illness, his/her future premiums will need not to be paid.
+- Waiver of Premium on Terminal Illness###: In case the person covered by the policy gets affected by a terminal illness, his/her future term plan premiums will need not to be paid.

 If you have any queries regarding our Term Insurance Plan, Please give us a call on